-In 2009, the Americans with Disabilities Act expanded to cover issues such as eating and major bodily functions, and from my friends, I have seen how debilitating unintentionally digested gluten can be.
+In 2009, the Americans with Disabilities Act expanded to cover issues such as eating and major bodily functions.
+I have seen how debilitating unintentionally digested gluten can be.
 Now, does that mean every workplace, school and public arena must offer gluten-free food?
-I wish it did, but sadly, that’s not what the law covers but if you are willing to wage the fight, at least the ADA is supportive.
-It DOES protect you, however, from being fired due to a disability, so I hope this would cover regular issues of illness brought about by Celiac disease.
-About.com covers this issue in depth: “Does the Americans with Disabilities Act cover people with Celiac Disease?”
+I wish it did, but sadly, that’s not what the law covers.
+If you are willing to fight, at least the ADA is supportive.
+It DOES protect you, however, from being fired due to a disability.
+About.com covers this issue in depth: “Does the Americans with Disabilities Act cover Celiac Disease?”

 2. The only way to detect Celiac disease and gluten intolerances is with a biopsy.

 For an official diagnosis and disability coverage, you need a blood test.
 Next, you’ll have to convince your doctor for the biopsy and then proceed with the costs and difficulty associated with that.
 If you don’t, a better route is to drop all gluten with a true elimination diet and see if:

 - you feel better

 Be careful though – it’s tricky to get to 100% gluten-free, especially if you eat out or eat packaged foods!
 Then you can go to your doctor and convince him of the benefit of a test, based on your physical results.